FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 <h3>Securing an IoT Agent South Port - Application Configuration</h3>

 The tutorial application also plays the role of providing data from our dummy IoT Sensors.
-The IoT Sensors are making HTTP request containing commands and measurements in Ultralight syntax.
+The IoT Sensors are making HTTP request containing commands and measurements in JSON syntax.
 An IoT Sensor username and password have already been registered in **Keyrock**, programmatically each sensor must obtain an OAuth2 access token and will then make requests to a second **Wilma** PEP Proxy in front of the **IoT Agent**.

 ```yaml
 tutorial-app: